How To Overcome Shyness At Work: 7 Ideas From Psychology

 Be you.
 Let others see the real you.
 Once you “unhide” your vulnerability, your journey through your social circles starts becoming easier.

 Life, with all its rough edges and sharp points, is mostly about change.
 We have the power to change everything we dislike about ourselves and our surroundings.
-But to make that change, we must first accept ourselves the way we are.

-7. Stick To Your Changed, New Normal.
+7. Stick To Your New Normal.

 Embrace your newness.